freenandes/prez/list/docs-design.md

 </style>

 <!--
-- Example of what we had
+In practice, we did:
+- Audited websites
+- UX analysis
+- Identify mistakes
+- Detect opportunities

-- We had 17x websites like this
+We had 17x websites like this

-- Built in MkDocs + Material theme
+Built in MkDocs + Material theme
 - Flexible
 - Practical
 - Beautiful theme
 - Open-source
 - A lot of alternatives exist
+  - Docusaurus
+  - Vitepress
+  - Starlight
+  - Markdoc
+  - Docsify
 -->

 ---